How to Make Cold Brew Coffee (With Tips and Fresh Ideas)

 I’ve always suspected it to be the case, but now I have it in writing: cold brew is a genuine caffeine bomb.

-In my big caffeine test 2024, undertaken with scientific support, the 24-hour cold brew with 112 milligrams of caffeine per 3.4 ounces water came in at sixth place, the 8-hour cold brew with 95 milligrams at eighth.
+In my big caffeine test, undertaken with scientific support, the 24-hour cold brew with 112 milligrams of caffeine per 3.4 ounces water came in at sixth place, and the 8-hour cold brew at eighth with 95 milligrams.

-Converted to typical cold brew recipes and thus the required coffee amount per serving, things look different again: with a portion size of 250 milligrams of caffeine, the 24-hour cold brew takes first place, while the 8-hour cold brew comes in third.
+Converted to typical cold brew recipes and thus the required coffee amount per serving, things look different again: with 250 milligrams of caffeine, the 24-hour cold brew takes first place, while the 8-hour cold brew comes in third.

-In addition, cold-extracted coffee gives precedence to aromas that would otherwise stand no chance using conventional preparation methods: floral-citrus elements, floral notes, background sweetness, etc.
+In addition, cold-extracted coffee gives precedence to aromas that would otherwise stand no chance using conventional preparation methods.
+I’m talking about floral-citrus elements, floral notes, background sweetness, etc.

 On the tongue, cold brew tastes less like hot coffee, as this typical taste impression usually only first develops in the finish.
 That’s what makes it so light and refreshing – even if we have to put “light” in quotation marks with regard to the caffeine content.